observablehq/framework/docs/files.md

 const volcano = FileAttachment("volcano.json").json();
 ```

 The value of `volcano` above is a [promise](./promises).
-In other code blocks, the promise is resolved implicitly and hence you can refer to the resolved value directly.
+In other code blocks, the promise is [implicitly awaited](./reactivity#promises) and hence you can refer to the resolved value directly.

 ```js echo
 volcano